Keystone Heights, Florida: Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Keystone Heights has a humid subtropical climate zone (Cfa).

+State Park

+Mike Roess Gold Head Branch State Park is located north of Keystone Heights of off State Road 21.
+Opening in 1939, it is one of the earliest state parks in Florida.
+The park was listed on the National Register of Historic Places in 2020.

 Transportation

 Airport

 The Keystone Heights Airport is a public use airport located 3 miles north of the city in Clay and Bradford counties.

 Owned by the Keystone Heights Airport Authority, the airport is categorized as a general aviation facility.

 Roadways

-The City of Keystone Heights is built around the intersection of two Major Roads: Florida SR 21 and Florida SR 100.
+The City of Keystone Heights is built around the intersection of two major roads: Florida SR 21 and Florida SR 100.